mesosphere/dcos-docs-site/pages/1.13/security/ent/ldap/ldap-verify/index.md

 1. Click **Test Connection** to validate your connection.

-1. Enter the user ID of a user in the external LDAP directory in the **LDAP Username** field.
+1. Enter a user ID in the external LDAP directory in the **LDAP Username** field.
 The `%(username)s` string will be replaced with the user ID that you supply.

     To simulate an actual login as closely as possible, we recommend using the credentials of a user other than the lookup user.